Loki season 1: Writing

-The writers worked to conceive how time travel works at the TVA to ensure the audience would be able to easily grasp the concept and rules, expanding upon the method that was introduced in Avengers: Endgame.
+The writers worked to conceive how time travel works at the TVA, ensuring the audience could easily grasp the concept and rules, while expanding upon the method introduced in Avengers: Endgame.
 Waldron felt it was important to make this logic air-tight because, being a weekly series, the audience would have a week between each episode to "pick this apart".
 Speaking to the locations visited in the season, Waldron hoped to subvert the audience's expectations of Loki appearing at various monumental events in history, instead choosing to go places the audience knows "but didn't know well and maybe might be exciting to see".
 Waldron said while there was a lot of creative freedom in the MCU, the one idea that Marvel Studios objected to was including the Mojoverse, a location commonly associated with the X-Men, in the Void.

 Waldron felt that exploring the TVA's perspective on time and reality would help examine Loki's struggle with identity.
 He noted that the character had been out of control at pivotal parts of his life throughout the MCU films, and the TVA's place working with different timelines would take him further out of his comfort zone.
 Waldron explained that the nature of the work done by the TVA made the organization "uniquely suited to hold up a mirror to Loki and make him confront who he is and who he is supposed to be".
 Hiddleston also felt the season was about identity, as well as the difficulty of self-knowledge and self-acceptance, and "integrating the disparate fragments of the many selves that [Loki] can be", pointing to the series' logo, which features the "Loki" title shifting through various fonts, as an indication of this.
 As well, Hiddleston believed Loki was about the value of time and what it is worth to a person.
 Broussard stated that in addition to the time travel element, the season would have a "man-on-the-run quality to it", with Waldron adding that there was an unexpected science fiction quality to the season, which also explores mysterious conspiracies and bending reality.
 Loki also has murder mystery thriller elements.
 Love stories are also a part of the season, with Waldron highlighting the platonic love story between Loki and Mobius that is similar to the one between the characters Carl Hanratty and Frank Abagnale Jr. in Catch Me If You Can (2002).
 The season also sees Loki fall in love with Sylvie.
 This was a large part of Waldron's pitch for the series, noting they were uncertain if portraying Loki falling in love with another version of himself was "too crazy".
 He continued noting Loki was "ultimately about self-love, self-reflection, and forgiving yourself" and it "felt right" for the series to be the character's first "real love story".